AdamKinnell/aws-lambda-poc/README.md

 + Allow seperate credentials in CI/CD pipeline for dev and production deployments.
 + Create a Dashboard in CloudWatch which shows both infrastructure (Lambda) and application (API Gateway + CloudWatch Logs).
 + Don't include README.md in the package uploaded to Lambda.
-+ Add probes to test api health with CloudWatch Synthetics.
++ Add probes to periodically test api health with CloudWatch Synthetics.
-+ Add alerts for: high request latency, application errors, and 500 server errors.
++ Add alerts/alarms for: high request latency, application errors, and 500 server errors.
 Need to determine appropriate thresholds.
 + Add seperate dev and prod deployment stages with appropriate deployment validation before progressing to the next stage.